If you’re wondering what to do with all of your sentimental travel memorabilia, why not create a travel smash book souvenir?

 - Some other fun and colorful add-ons (such as ribbon, Amy Tangerine stickers, colored paper, etc).

-And that’s it!
-I’d love to share just a few pages from the smash book I worked on during long bus rides, in airport lounges, when I was hiding from awkward couchsurfing hosts, etc. The point of your book isn’t to look perfect – if that were the case, it would never be completed.
+And anything else you can think of.
+Some people also call this a junk journal.
+Here’s a peek inside the smash book I worked on during long bus rides, in airport lounges, and when I was hiding from awkward couchsurfing hosts.
+The point of your book isn’t to look perfect.
+If that were the case, it would never be completed.
 Don’t overthink how your smash book should come out, because the more ramshackle it is, the better.
 The goal is to create a simple, fun, memory documenting keepsake that you will actually look at in the future.

 Lauren and I spent a lot of time in Paris taking the metro back and forth between new hosts and sightseeing locations, so this page seemed perfect to store the endless amount of metro tickets I acquired as proof of that.

 Included on this page: my Amsterdam couchsurfing host’s business card, a coffee shop card, plane tickets, a sugar packet, and bus tickets.
 The accessories you see were collected prior to my trip and thrown in a convenient ziplock baggie.

 Barcelona showed me the best of times, and the worst of times… regardless, I’m glad I saved the random bits and pieces inside of my smash book.
 If you look hard enough, you can see where I scorned the worst-hostel-ever’s business card.
 My boyfriend also appreciated the shout out on this page.

 Ahhh Seville, I wish I never left you.

 Documenting the time I got kicked off of a bus in Lausanne for buying the wrong bus tickets.

 Sometimes my pages include favorite stories of the location, instead of a general overview.